dpi26/display/README.md

-show database in table formate , table formate shows on webpage. in thins  project we writwe
+show database in table formate , table formate shows on webpage. in thins  project we write,